opensourcefeed/opensourcefeed.github.io/_posts/2026-03-11-freebsd-14-4-released.md

 image: /assets/images/post-images/freebsd/freebsd-14.4.jpg
 ---

 **FreeBSD 14.4-RELEASE** is now available.
-This is the fourth release on the 14-STABLE branch, sitting between 14.3-RELEASE and the upcoming 14.5-RELEASE.
+This is the fifth release on the 14-STABLE branch, sitting between 14.3-RELEASE and the upcoming 14.5-RELEASE.
 You can grab it from the [official FreeBSD mirrors](https://www.freebsd.org/releases/).

 Users looking to move to the latest major version can refer to our [FreeBSD 15.0 release coverage](/freebsd-15-0-released/).